-It seems that everyone in town has a strong opinion about the de Young Museum: Some adore its striking copper facade, while others just hope that the green patina of age will mellow the effect.
+It seems that everyone in town has a strong opinion about the de Young museum: some adore its striking copper facade, while others just hope that the green patina of age will mellow the effect.
 Most maligned is the 144-foot tower, but the view from its ninth-story observation room, ringed by floor-to-ceiling windows and free to the public, is worth a trip here by itself.
 The building almost overshadows the de Young's respected collection of American, African, and Oceanic art.
-The museum also plays host to major international exhibits, such as 100 works from Paris's Musée National Picasso and a collection of the work of Jean Paul Gaultier from the Montreal Museum of Fine Arts; there's often an extra admission charge for these.
-The annual Bouquet des Art is a fanciful tribute to the museum's collection by notable Bay Area floral designers.
-On many Friday evenings, the museum hosts fun, free, family-centered events, with live music, art projects for children, and a wine and beer bar (the café stays open late, too).
+The museum also plays host to major international exhibitions; there's often an extra admission charge for these.
+The annual Bouquets to Art is a fanciful tribute to the museum's collection by notable Bay Area floral designers.
+On many Friday evenings in the fall, admission is free and the museum hosts fun events, with live music and a wine and beer bar (the café stays open late, too).